-Sometimes a child can fail to establish adequate focusing stamina during their early years of development, but in the vast majority of cases focusing problems (accommodative dysfunction) arise from fatigue as a result of sustained near visual tasks such as reading, writing, computer, iPad, phones etc. Prolonged near tasks can be fatiguing to certain individuals.
-The visual effort required to try to cope with this task, can sometimes cause a breakdown in the visual system leading to focusing problem and convergence problems.
-This can even happen in the adult eye, especially if we are tired, or have commenced a new task with a lot of near work.
+Sometimes a child can fail to develop focusing stamina during their early years, but in the vast majority of cases focusing problems arise from fatigue as a result of sustained near visual tasks such as reading, writing, computer, iPad, phones etc. Activities requiring prolonged close-up vision can be fatiguing for some children.
+The effort required can sometimes cause a breakdown in the visual system, leading to focusing and convergence problems.
+This can even happen in the adult eye, especially if we are tired, or have started doing a lot of close-up work.

-The symptoms associated with focusing dysfunction usually occur during or soon after the task in question.
+One of the most common eye conditions in children, focusing problems usually occur during or soon after the task in question.
 The symptoms may include, but are not limited to the following:

 Prescribing of spectacle lenses for close work may be all that is required.
-However, for some focusing problems, visual therapy is also required which we do in store and prepare you for activities for home based therapy.
+However, for some focusing problems, a behavioural optometrist can prescribe visual therapy activities for your child to practise at home.
 Treatment duration will depend on the particular patient’s condition.
-Angela our Visual Therapist is available to discuss more in person and offer continuous support along with your Optometrists.

 Visual hygiene must also be considered.
-Regular breaks from near tasks as well as a good working distance (generally elbow-to-fist) from reading or writing material is important.
-Good lighting is essential at night.
+Regular breaks from near tasks as well as a good working distance (generally elbow-to-fist) from reading or writing material is important, and good lighting is essential at night.

-Children with a convergence problem are unable to turn both eyes inwards together, and sustain this posture.
+Children with a convergence problem are unable to turn both eyes inwards together, and struggle with maintaining this posture.
 Most times it is a fatigue problem caused by close work in susceptible individuals.
-One of the reasons for this may be that the child had never refined this ability.
-With the commencement of school work and learning to read, this problem becomes more apparent.
+The child may never have refined this ability, but it is only with the commencement of school work and learning to read, that this problem becomes more apparent.
 Another reason may be that the visual system may be fatiguing and allowing one eye to drift out.
-In other words, there is a breakdown in the ability to sustain near alignment of the eyes due to visual fatigue.

 Convergence insufficiency is a condition in which the individual has difficulty keeping both eyes turned in to point in the same position when they are doing close work (eg reading, writing, and computer work).

-Children with poor convergence will sometimes have poorer fine eye-hand and visual motor skills and will tend to avoid near tasks as they have difficulty attending to these.
+Children with poor convergence will sometimes have poor eye-hand coordination and fine motor skills, and will tend to avoid close-up tasks that require these.

-Treatment of convergence insufficiency or excess will sometimes require the prescription of spectacles.
-In some cases, because these lenses reduce the visual demands on the visual system this is all that is needed to be done.
-In other cases however, visual therapy will be needed to rebuild and develop the visual stamina and convergence skills.
-Vision therapy is home based program.
+Treatment will sometimes require the prescription of spectacles.
+In some cases, because these lenses reduce the demands on the visual system, this is all that is needed to be done.
+In other cases however, vision therapy (to be followed at home) will be needed to rebuild and develop the visual stamina and convergence skills.

 Tracking is the ability to control the eye movements accurately to keep the eyes on the target, whether the object is moving or stationary.
-It is a skill that is required to follow a line of print on a page or a ball in flight.
-Tracking is especially important in reading.
+It is a skill that is required to follow a ball in flight, or a line of print on the page or screen – so it is especially important in reading.

-Symptoms A child may not tell you that he or she has tracking problems because they may think the way they see is the way everyone sees.
+A child may not tell you that he or she has tracking problems because they may think the way they see, is the way everyone sees.

-Signs that may indicate a child has vision problem include:
+Signs that may indicate a child has a tracking problem include:

 Most times, your child will be required to wear spectacles for at least 12 to 36 months.
-Ultimately, it is expected that most children outgrow the need for their glasses.
-Some children with these problems never improve sufficiently to stop wearing their spectacles for reading completely.
+Most children outgrow the need for their glasses, however some never improve sufficiently to stop wearing their spectacles for reading completely.

 Children who have reading spectacles, do not become dependent on them and do not worsen through the usage of spectacles.
 Children should have regular yearly reviews throughout their schooling life as the demands of the classroom change with different school year levels.